6.54. kink/io/FILE¶

 • C.on_success($success): default = VAL.identity

-If paths are fetched successfully, `ls` tail-calls $success with a vec of the paths.
+If entries are fetched successfully, `ls` tail-calls $success with a `vec` of the paths.

-If an IO error occurs, `ls` tail-calls $error with an `exception` val.
+If an IO error occurs, `ls` tail-calls $error with an `exception`.

 Preconditions